MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 - Add 200,000 free extension credits for the current month.

 These free temporary credits can't be allocated or assigned and can be used directly by any environment in overage after 10 minutes.
-In some cases, you may still see the overage banners although extension credits have already unblocked your Models.
+In some cases, you might still see the overage banners, although extension credits have already unblocked your models.

-Depending on the level of overage, these 200,000 credits may not be enough.
+Depending on the level of overage, these 200,000 credits might not be enough.
 They can be requested multiple times, but the number of extension requests per month and per year is limited.
 Each request grants 200,000 credits and triggers an email.

 The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case additional purchase and/or re-allocation can't be done in a timely manner.
 Customer shouldn't rely on credit extensions to cover repetitive overage.
-Repetitive overage must be managed with additional purchase and/or re-allocation.
+Repetitive overage must be managed with additional purchase and/or reallocation.

 ## Preview features